wgmichelle/Michelle_BlueStampPortfolio/index.md

 <!--- **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.** -->

-updating image later w/ picture of me and the project
 <br>
 <img src="IMG_0016.jpeg" alt="Headshot" width="300" height="420">